androlo/standard-contracts/README.md

 ## Tests and validation

 The tests are done over RPC calls from Node.js, using `web3` - the official Ethereum JavaScript API.
+They require a running development node.
+Any Ethereum client should work in theory, but the tests has only been run against a `geth` node.

+### Running

 To run tests, cd into the project root and type:

 `npm install`

 Start an ethereum development node, for example using the `-dev` flag with `geth` (not a testnet node).
 The tests assumes that an Ethereum node will answer to RPC calls on port `8545`.
 It will automatically use the first account in the accounts list (`accounts[0]`) as sender.
-Some test contracts may require a lot of gas, so you may have to crank up the gas limit.
+Some test contracts require a lot of gas, so you may have to crank up the gas limit and make sure the active account has a lot of gas.

 When all is set up, run: `mocha integration_tests`

 #### Test data

 Test-data is sometimes generated using [Sage 7.0](http://www.sagemath.org/).
-The generation scripts are normally referenced so that the process can be replicated.
+The generation scripts are normally included so that the process can be replicated.

 #### Note on optimization, inline assembly

 The contracts will not be fully optimized until it's clear how formal verification will work, since that is a requirement for many of these contracts.
-Assembly might be removed from some functions.
+Assembly might be removed from some contracts and functions.

 ## Bits